 Posted by Willy Franzen on October 31, 2011.
-Positions below updated every five minutes.
+Jobs updated daily.

 I was a master Trick-or-Treater as a kid.
 I had a plan for Halloween, and it was all about maximizing my candy haul.
 I laughed at the kids who carried around those stupid pumpkin pails for candy.
 I had a backpack and an extra bag just in case.
 If I didn’t get double digit pounds of candy, I was disappointed.
 The best part was seeing all kinds of weird candy that you don’t see at other times of the year.
 One of my favorites was the tootsie rolls that came in flavors other than the traditional chocolate (which I hate).
 If you pay attention to the wrappers you realize not only that there are a ton of different candy companies out there, but also that a lot of the big ones are behind more brands than you’d ever think.
 One of the big names in the confections industry is Tootsie Roll Industries, which is based in Chicago, IL.
 They market and manufacture Andes, Charleston Chew, Charms Blow Pops, Dubble Bubble, Junior Mints, Razzles, Sugar Daddy, along with the obvious ones like Tootsie Rolls and Tootsie Pops.